A Logical View of GNN-Style Computation and the Role of Activation Functions: Beyond Bounded Activation Functions

 which counts how many more red than blue neighbours a node has, truncated at $0$.
 Our aim is to show that $Q$ is \emph{not} definable in $\smplang{\step}$.
 This will show the desired strictness in \Cref{reluvsstep}.

-\paragraph{Red--blue symmetric trees} Our argument uses a family of highly symmetric trees whose root can ``see'' the imbalance between red and blue children through the numerical power of $\relu$.
-For readability, we will introduce white nodes as a third colour, but note that the following proof is exactly analogous if all of the white nodes in the construction get coloured red.
+\paragraph{Red--blue symmetric trees} Our argument uses a family of highly symmetric trees whose root can ``see'' the imbalance between red and blue children through the numerical power of $\relu$. { For readability, we introduce white nodes as a third colour, but note that the following proof is exactly analogous if all of the white nodes in the construction get coloured red.
+In total, we only require two colours, which can be realized by a $1$-colouring (which assigns $1$ to red nodes, $0$ to blue nodes).}

 Fix $r,b,k \in \N$.
 We write $T[r,b,k]$ for the \emph{red--blue symmetric tree} with parameters $(r,b,k)$.
 To define $T[r,b,k]$, it is convenient to first introduce a basic gadget.
 Let $H[r,b]$ be the star graph consisting of a single white node with $r$ red children and $b$ blue children.
 Intuitively, $T[r,b,k]$ is obtained by gluing together copies of $H[r,b]$ and $H[b,r]$ in such a way that red and blue nodes always ``sit between'' two white nodes of different types.
 Formally, $T[r,b,k]$ is the unique finite rooted tree of height $k$ satisfying the following properties.
 There are four kinds of nodes: \begin{itemize} \item \emph{$w$-type} white nodes: they have exactly $r$ red and $b$ blue neighbours; \item \emph{$w'$-type} white nodes: they have exactly $b$ red and $r$ blue neighbours; \item red nodes: they have exactly one $w$-type and one $w'$-type white neighbour; \item blue nodes: they have exactly one $w$-type and one $w'$-type white neighbour. \end{itemize} Moreover, the root is a $w$-type white node.
 We remark that all nodes lie at distance at most $k$ from the root.
-See \Cref{fig:redbluetree} for the case $k=3$.\Description{}
+See \Cref{fig:redbluetree} for the case $k=3$.

-The parameter $k$ will always be chosen to bound the $\Diamond$-depth of the expressions we evaluate: if $e$ has $\Diamond$-depth at most $k$, then at each node $v$ the value $e(T[r,b,k])(v)$ only depends on the radius-$k$ neighbourhood of $v$, which is completely contained in $T[r,b,k]$ and isomorphic for all nodes of the same type.
+The parameter $k$ will always be chosen to bound the $\mpDiamond$-depth of the expressions we evaluate: if $e$ has $\mpDiamond$-depth at most $k$, then at each node $v$ the value $e(T[r,b,k])(v)$ only depends on the radius-$k$ neighbourhood of $v$, which is completely contained in $T[r,b,k]$ and isomorphic for all nodes of the same type.
 Whenever $k$ is fixed and understood from context, we write

 for the value of $e$ at a node $v$ of $T[r,b,k]$.

 \paragraph{Nice functions on $(r,b)$} We now describe the shape of the numerical functions that arise when evaluating $\smplang{\step}$-expressions on $T[r,b,k]$.
 The key point is that, because $\step$ is eventually constant and the tree is highly symmetric, the dependence on $(r,b)$ is very tame.